nicholaswmin/automap/README.md

 For reference, a single Redis `GET` can run in sub-millisecond time assuming your services are running relatively close-by.

+### Concurrency Control

+This package does not implement any sort of concurrency control outside of attempting to maximise the atomicity of it's operations.

+There's a ton of methods for implementing a concurrency-control algorithm on top of Redis - some are dead-simple mutex locks that don't support Redis Cluster, others come ready as a library and others are so complex that they almost require a 4-year course in Theoretical Computer Science.

+Ultimately, the decision to implement concurrency control or which one should be used is highly dependent on the specifics of each use-case and out of scope of this package.

 ### Atomicity

 Each found list is decomposed into a single Redis `HSET` command.